farcaster-project/RFCs/transactions.md

 Two external Monero transactions are defined: (a) the `lock` transaction and (b) the `spend` transaction.
 The spend transaction consumes the protocol created output from the `lock` transaction by complying with the condition `(i)`.

 ![Monero transaction graph](https://raw.githubusercontent.com/farcaster-project/RFCs/hackmd/images/xmr-transactions.png)

+> It is worth noting that all Monero transactions can be handled by external wallet.
+More precisely the latter by importing the private keys into an external software.

 ### Lock